luciabetts16-dot/_TheShapeoftheClimate_/README.md

 General Info

 This project falls under the artistic and data-driven visualisation category.
-I aimed to create visuals that both unsettle and inform, encouraging viewers to critically engage with climate issues.
+I aimed to create visuals that both unsettle and inform, encouraging viewers to take initiative in climate change action.
 Each prototype was designed to combine aesthetic abstraction with data representation:
-- The first prototype visualises global temperature anomalies over time using curves and colour gradients.
+- The first prototype visualises global temperature anomalies over time using curves and colour gradients
-- The second simulates rising waves to represent sea level changes dynamically.
+- The second simulates rising waves to represent sea level changes dynamically
-- The third employs object-oriented programming to show deforestation and regrowth patterns per country.
+- The third employs object-oriented programming to show deforestation and regrowth patterns per country

 Coding Environment